 Dr. McPherson married Ethel Alberta Lunman on the 10th of January, 1921 in York, Ontario.
 She was born on the 5th of January, 1895 in Cushendall, Ontario, (near Kingston) the daughter of Albert Alfred Lunman and the former Ellen Potter.
 Mrs. McPherson was the 6th of 8 children.
 Her father had been born in Stockholm, Sweden and he was a butcher.
 He died on the 1st of November, 1900 when she was just 5 years old.
 Mrs. McPherson’s siblings were; Kathleen Christina Lunman, John Albert Lunman, George Albert Lunman, Alfred James Lunman, Alexander Lunman, Ermine Lunman and Grace “Mabel” Lunman.
 Mrs. McPherson enlisted in World War I on the 2nd of February, 1916 in Toronto, Ontario.
 On her Officer’s Enlistment document her rank is listed as N.S.
 (Nursing Sister) and her occupation is listed as a nurse.
 Her address at the time, was 491 Barrie St., in Kingston.

-Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and a Past President of the Blenheim Rotary Club.
-He was a member of the Kent Medical Society and the Ontario Medical Association.
+Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and he served as the President of the Blenheim Rotary Club from 1937-1938.
+Dr. McPherson was a member of the Kent Medical Society and the Ontario Medical Association.
 He belonged to the Royal Canadian Legion, Branch 185 in Blenheim.

 Dr. and Mrs. McPherson had two children, Alexander Hugh McPherson who was born in 1922 in Chatham and a daughter, Jean Louise (McPherson) Britton.

-Dr. McPherson died at his home in Blenheim on the 27th of November, 1949, in Blenheim.
-Mrs. McPherson died in Windsor, Ontario on the 30th of August, 1980.
-They are buried side by side, at the Craford Cemetery, 19306 Craford Sideroad, Cedar Springs, Kent County.
-Their son, Alexander died in 1971 and he was buried at the same cemetery.
+Dr. McPherson died at his home in Blenheim on the 27th of November, 1949.
+Mrs. McPherson died at Metropolitan Hospital in Windsor, Ontario on the 30th of August, 1980.
+Dr. and Mrs. McPherson are buried side by side, at the Craford Cemetery, 19306 Craford Sideroad, Cedar Springs in Chatham-Kent.
+Their son, Alexander McPherson died in 1971 and he was buried at the same cemetery.
 Their daughter Jean became a registered nurse.

 *Dr. McPherson is also featured on the ‘Gathering Our Heroes’ website.